WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 2. **Backend Development**
    - Develop a backend that is responsible for handling user requests
    - Functionality includes authentication and user data storage.
-   - The most important feature is to incorporate a code execution engine which will be responsible for executing the user-submitted code, comparing results, and returning the output.
+   - The most important feature is to incorporate a code execution engine, which will be responsible for executing the user-submitted code, comparing results, and returning the output.
    - This code execution feature can be built from scratch or can be done by using existing APIs (recommended).

 ### API Options